link to MAST page UIT star image

 Resolver

 The two main name resolver services are SIMBAD and NED.
-NED is the NASA Extragalactic Database at Caltech in Pasadena, California, and SIMBAD is the Set of Identifications, Measurements, and Bibliography for Astronomical Data at the Centre de Données astronomiques in Strasbourg, France (CDS).
+NED is the NASA Extragalactic Database at Caltech in Pasadena, California, and SIMBAD is the Set of Identifications, Measurements, and Bibliography for Astronomical Data at the Centre de Données astronomiques in Strasbourg, France (SIMBAD at CDS).
+A mirror site at the Center for Astrophysics in Boston is also now available.
 NED is an extragalactic database, and generally won't resolve object names within the Milky Way galaxy.

 If any error occurs, the search form will be redrawn with an error message at the top.
-Otherwise, the returned coordinates will then be used to search the database, along with whatever other query qualifications you have given.
+Otherwise, the returned coordinates will be used to search the database, along with whatever other query qualifications were specified.

 We recommend that you use object name resolution to find observations of specific stationary targets.
 This is the most reliable way to look up observations, because the observer could have given any object name at all (for example, NGC1976 instead of M42, or PARALLEL-FIELD).

-The SIMBAD and NED name resolvers can resolve only fixed objects; they cannot compute the positions of moving objects (planets, comets, etc.).
-To find moving objects, try selecting the appropriate category option available on most MAST search forms, or as mentioned above, enter an object name that could match what you're looking for, and select "Don't resolve" for the name resolver.
+The name resolvers can resolve only fixed objects; they cannot compute the positions of moving objects (planets, comets, etc.).
+To find moving objects, try selecting the appropriate category option available on most MAST search forms, or as mentioned above, enter an object name that could match what you're looking for, and select "Don't Resolve" for the name resolver.
 Note wild cards are allowed, so for Jupiter you might enter "*JUP*".

 Right Ascension, Declination

 The Right Ascension and Declination values.
-If single values are entered, a cone search is performed using the specified search radius (default = 3 arcminutes).
+If single values are entered, a cone search is performed using the specified search radius (default = 3 arcminutes for most missions, 0.02 arcmin. for Kepler).
+Values may be entered in decimal degrees or using sexagesimal notation.
+Although decimal hours is NOT an allowed input format, Right Ascension search results may optionally be displayed as decimal hours (see the "Output Coords" form element).

 You may also enter ranges of right ascension or declination, using the ".." operator.
 For example, you can enter 21h 51m ..
 21h 52m for the right ascension, and 28 51 ..
 29 51 for the declination.
 Comparators can also be used, i.e. ">", ">=", "<", "<=".
 For example, "> 85" as a declination value will return all observations with declination larger than 85 degrees.
 (Note when ranges of coordinates are specified the search radius will be ignored.
 Also, searches on ranges can be quite time consuming.)

 Coordinate values may be specified using a number of formats.
-Examples of accepted values include:
+Examples of valid formats include:

 Decimal Degrees